emeinhardt/prague/README.md

 1. Support for exporting files - or in-memory functionality - for quickly and easily relating a human-readable representation of a partial feature vector and its already-computed extension.
 2. All code so far takes the entire feature matrix as given and works with that, but typical use cases (for phonologists) will only use a fraction of the total object inventory, so support for easily defining and taking relevant projections would be nice.
 3. Another useful direction feature might be adding features to support use with other software that phonological researchers use - e.g. [`Phonological Corpus Tools`](https://corpustools.readthedocs.io) or [`PanPhon`](https://github.com/dmort27/panphon).
+4. CLI, support for usage via `papermill`.

+**Function Analogues**

+1. There are analogues of the three main problems for undirected rewrite rules.

 **Analysis/Applications**